 How to find God’s strength is being ourselves and letting God do the work.
 We just call on the Lord through our weaknesses and then look forward.
 Yes, it makes sense to allow our weak thoughts, fumble our actions, choose to love, and even cry.

 We will see God’s strength, and we’ll see how God uses us.
 We will see a glimpse of healing.

 I long for the future when He is finished with His work and removes all pain.
 The pain from our physical, mental, emotional and spiritual weaknesses are real.
 Scripture reminds us that the Holy Spirit is at work in us.

 “And you also were included in Christ when you heard the message of truth, the gospel of your salvation.
 When you believed, you were marked in him with a seal, the promised Holy Spirit, who is a deposit guaranteeing our inheritance until the redemption of those who are God’s possession–to the praise of his glory.”
 Ephesians 1: 13-14.
 (NIV)

 “being confident of this, that he who began a good work in you will carry it on to the completion until of the day of Christ Jesus.”
 Philippians 1:6.
 (NIV)

 How about you?
 Are you able to allow the pain from your weakness to focus you forward to the time when God removes all that causes our pain?

 Where will you allow your weak thoughts?
 What fumbled actions will you continue?
 Whom will you choose to love?
 Where will you allow God’s strength to come through your weaknesses?
 Pray for a sure hope and patient endurance.

 In what weakness of your past do you now see God was working through you?

-I want to know: please comment or email me!
+I want to know: please comment below!